livetocode/tabular-data-differ/README.md

 - 100% code coverage
 - one single dependency on n-readlines
 - small composable objects
+- async streams
-- iterator for enumerating the changes
+- async iterator for enumerating the changes

 # Algorithm complexity